What is ACM Multimedia Reproducibility?

-All authors of papers accepted to ACM MM 2018 will receive an e-mail inviting them to be part of the reproducibility process after the ACM MM 2018 conference.
-They will have until April 2019 to submit their reproducibility paper (exact date to be announced).
+All authors of papers accepted to ACM MM 2017 and 2018 will receive an e-mail inviting them to be part of the reproducibility process targeting the ACM MM 2019 edition.
+They will have until April, 1st, 2019 to submit their reproducibility paper.
 Some of these papers might be so good that reviewing them can be achieved in time for their reproducibility companion papers to appear in the proceedings of ACM MM 2019.
 Otherwise, the review process will continue, resulting for successful papers in being awarded with ACM badges at a later time.
 (We expect that some papers will require more time, which is why the deadline for future years is planned for February.
 In this first year, these papers should not be disadvantaged.)

 For the 2019 edition of ACM MM, Laurent Amsaleg and Björn Þór Jónsson chair the committee.
 In this first year, an ACM MM GC (Laurent) will also serve as a Reproducibility Committee Chair in order to launch the initiative, but in future years the Reproducibility Committee Chairs will not include the GC.
 For the 2020 edition of ACM MM, Björn Þór will remain and Laurent will be replaced.